A topic from the subject of Biochemistry in Chemistry.

 Applications

-Metabolic control mechanisms have a wide range of applications, including:
+Metabolic control mechanisms have wide-ranging applications:

 Conclusion